 The primary responsibility of any Control Panel item is to display a window that allows the user to view and manipulate settings.
-See Control Panels user experience (UX) guidelines for the Windows Vista for the behavior and design of Control Panel items.
+See the Control Panels user experience (UX) guidelines for the behavior and design of Control Panel items.
 The guidelines discussed in that topic show a task flow method of organizing a Control Panel item.
 This places the most important settings on a home page.
 Less frequently used settings are placed on spoke pages or accessed from links in a side pane.

 In the past, Control Panel items were packaged as .cpl files.
 That is no longer necessary.
 New Control Panel items should be implemented as a standalone .exe file or as a command-line flag option for the application's main executable file.